microsoft/onnxruntime-genai/README.md

 ## Known issues

-* Mistrel and Gemma support on CUDA only
+* Mistral and Gemma support on CUDA only

 ## Contributing